kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/eye_and_ear_som_firmware_update.md

 1. Return to the **Set Modules** page and select **azureearspeechclientmodule** if you updated the Ear SoM or **azureeyemodule** if you updated the Eye SoM to open its **Update IoT Edge Module** page again.
 Select **running** under the **Desired Status** drop-down menu and click **Update**.

 Congratulations!
-The firmware of the Azure Ear SoM has been successfully updated, and the device may be used normally.
+The firmware of the Azure Ear/Eye SoM has been successfully updated, and the device may be used normally.

 ## Provide feedback